comboy/bitcoin-elixir/README.md

 Please fork this repository to your own account, create a feature/{short but descriptive name} branch on your own repository and submit a pull request back to develop.

+**Any** kind of contributions are super welcome.
+Even if it's a comment bitching about how things are done currently.